Skip to content

 What Ushuaïa builds with RFID and Facebook

 RFID technology and its integration with social APIs is becoming more mainstream.
+Here, RFID means a radio-frequency identification chip in the guest wristband that lets the hotel recognize the wearer with a quick scan.
 In this example, Ushuaïa Beach Hotel becomes the world’s first hotel to use RFID to engage guests through social sharing.
 The installation is created by Dorst & Lesser, who also create the Renault RFID installation at the Amsterdam Auto Show.
+The business intent is clear.
+Turn guest activity into social distribution for the venue.

 How the pillars drive sharing across the hotel